colossus-digital/cosmos-raw/docs/index.md

-Cosmpy is a Python library for interacting with Cosmos-based blockchains.
+cosmosRaw is a Python library for interacting with Cosmos-based blockchains.

 * A simplified command line tool for querying and sending transactions to Cosmos-SDK blockchains.
 * Features an easy interface for deploying and interacting with Cosmwasm smart contracts.